hemanth22/ansible-role-azurejenkins/README.md

 Author Information
 ------------------

-This role was created in 2020 by Hemanth BITRA.
+This role was created in 2020 by Hemanth BITRA